carlchanme/kuai-pda/src/panels.md

   "body": [
     [
       "What is usually involved?",
       "You give yourself insulin 1 to 4 times a day.
 Most people do this by giving themselves an injection, or shot.", "You check your blood sugar to make sure that your levels are in your target range."
+    ],    [
+      "benefits?",
+      "You give yourself insulin 1 to 4 times a day.
+Most people do this by giving themselves an injection, or shot.", "You check your blood sugar to make sure that your levels are in your target range."
+    ],    [
+      "side effects?",
+      "You give yourself insulin 1 to 4 times a day.
+Most people do this by giving themselves an injection, or shot.", "You check your blood sugar to make sure that your levels are in your target range."
+    ],    [
+      "risk?",
+      "You give yourself insulin 1 to 4 times a day.
+Most people do this by giving themselves an injection, or shot.", "You check your blood sugar to make sure that your levels are in your target range."
     ]